Another thoughtful reader suggested...

 So in answer to your question, yes there are others who have shared similar views throughout church history and today.
 However, since my work is original and not simply echoing the writings of another, you may not be able to find someone who has added up all the facts exactly as I have.
 In fact, because I hold a minority view, my interpretation may land in a miscellaneous bucket along with some very unbiblical views.

 Lastly since the gospel does speak foolishness to the unbelieving, it may be difficult to easily quantify this view in written theology.
 In fact historians often debate and struggle to precisely state the beliefs of Christians past.
 This may be one of the reasons.
 Like Christ himself, they proclaimed that he is the savior of all mankind, yet also like Christ they warned the unbelieving that they are not his sheep.
 Historians may struggle to efficiently label these faithful ministers of the gospel.
-For myself, though I am confident that Jesus is the savior of all mankind, I still assert to those who reject the grace of Christ in favor of their free will, their "religion," their "limited atonement," and their "tainted faith" that they will spend the duration in Hell.
-Furthermore, IF they are not saved by the electing grace of Christ alone, then they will also be eternally damned.
+For myself, though I am confident that Jesus is the savior of all mankind, I still assert to those who reject the grace of Christ in favor of their free will, their "religion," their "limited atonement," and their "tainted faith" that they will spend the duration in Hades.
+Furthermore, IF they are not also saved by the gracious choice of Christ and listed in the Lamb's Book of Life, then they will also be eternally damned.
 There is no other salvation than the electing grace of Christ.
 So neither do I fit neatly into a Universalist camp that neglects the gospel.